-These notes accompany and form an integral part of the consolidated financial statements of Orange and Rockland Utilities, Inc., a New York corporation, and its subsidiaries (the Company or O&R).
+These notes accompany and form an integral part of the consolidated financial statements of Orange and Rockland Utilities, Inc., a NY corporation, and its subsidiaries (the Company or O&R).
 The Company is a regulated utility, the equity of which is owned entirely by Consolidated Edison, Inc. (Con Edison).
 O&R has one regulated utility subsidiary: Rockland Electric Company (RECO).
-For the years ended December 31, 2020, 2019 and 2018, operating revenues for RECO were 20.6 percent, 19.7 percent, and 20.2 percent, respectively, of O&R's consolidated operating revenues.
-O&R, along with RECO, provides electric service in southeastern New York and adjacent areas of northern New Jersey and gas service in southeastern New York.
+For the years ended December 31, 2021, 2020 and 2019, operating revenues for RECO were 19.8 percent, 20.6 percent, and 19.7 percent, respectively, of O&R's consolidated operating revenues.
+O&R, along with RECO, provides electric service in southeastern NY and adjacent areas of northern New Jersey and gas service in southeastern NY.